art-mth/session-based-authentication-tut/README.md

 * run `npm install`

-* Switch out the database var dbUri = "mongodb://"+dbuser+":"+dbpassword+"@ds045614.mongolab.com:45614/authentication-tut" in `db.js` line 14 to your own local or remote database.
+* Switch out the database var dbUri = "mongodb://"+dbuser+":"+dbpassword+"@ds045614.mongolab.com:45614/authentication-tut" in `db.js` line 14 to your own local or remote database

-* Create a file named .env and add data of the following form to it.
-Obviously using your own data.
+* Create a file named .env and add data of the following form to it; Obviously using your own data

 ```
 	{